AliClark2023/AliClark2023.github.io/_posts/2025-08-30-synaptic-dare-academy.markdown

 layout: post
 title:  "Synaptic (Dare Academy)"
 date:   2025-08-30 09:47:52 +0100
-categories: Dare Academy
+categories: Further Development
 displayImage: assets/img/dareDemo.gif
 ---
-# ---Work-in-Progress---
+# ---Document-in-Progress---
 ![DCAEvent]({{ site.baseurl }}/assets/img/DCAEvent.jpg)
 Continuing the project from DES315 my team (Bonny Bandits) have improved upon "Synaptic" during the summer and have showcased our game to the public at the Dundee Contempoary Arts (DCA) building during its annual Drop-in and Play event.